aarya8i/learn-python/week-001/README.md

    - the simplest way I'm going to explain a pattern is by this: (0909090909).
 This may look like a random string of 0's and 9's but look! everytime there's a 0, there's a 9, that's a pattern.
 6. The 3 part finale...part 1: domain and range
    - Let's say I was trying different ways of typing a website's name to try to get to the website converting.calculatorlol.
 I tried these searches: c.clol, convert.calclol, and cm to in.
 These searches worked and I was brought to the website I was aiming for.
 Yet when I tried: lolconvert, I was not brought to the website this is how I can relate this to domain and range. so I inputed: "lolconvert", and I was not brought to the website I wanted, why? because what I searched was not in the **domain** of searches that would get you to the website: "converting.calculatorlol".
 Think of a domain as filled brain of information, ex: Let's say you are pasta legend, if someone asked you something about pasta you would probably know, because it's in your **domain**, so you say: yeah I know what your talking about and you give an answer, also known as the **range**.
 Now let's say they asked you about steak, you probably wouldn't know what there asked, because what there asking is not in your domain!
-7. Part 2: token's and blank space symbol
+7. Part 2: token's and blank space symbol‎‎‎
    - No these aren't the token's you use at ChuckyCheese or something, so what are token's? think of them like this: So I tried different ways to get to the website: "converting.calculatorlol".
 I tried 4 different searches, but what was common between all 4 searches that it got me to the website?
 That's where tokens come in.
 Let's start with the first search: c.clol, Let's say that "c" = <'a'>, we just made our first token!
 You see we can use token's to repersent bits or parts in a language.
 Now let's countinue, so I'm going to create a few more tokens:
    "." = <'b'>
    "l" = <'c'>